rdkit/rdkit/Code/MinimalLib/README.md

 The best examples on how you can use RDKit are currently at https://rdkit.org/rdkitjs/beta/GettingStartedInJS.html .

-Inspect the source code of this page to see the various ways to use the JavaSciprt release of RDKit.
+Inspect the source code of this page to see the various ways to use the JavaScript release of RDKit.

 ## Live demos